richard-gm/webServerDataViz/README.md

 # Data Visualization - University Project

 This repo will be used to store the data(csv files) needed for the IN3030 Data Visualization project.
-(2020) The purpose of this project was to create a data visualization from a public dataset.
+(2020) The purpose of this project was to create a data visualization from a public dataset using the ELM functional language.

 I have used the tweets from Donald Trump and Joe Biden to create a visualization and show how the tweets of these politicians have change over time.
 Python was used to transform the data and get the sentimental analysis from each tweet.